DongheeKang/MLOps_Note/gitlab_study_note.md

 ### GitLab Workhorse
 Go
 GitLab Workhorse is a smart reverse proxy for GitLab.
-It handles “large” HTTP requests such as file downloads, file uploads, Git push/pull and Git archive downloads.
+It handles “large” HTTP requests such as file downloads, file uploads, Git push/pull and Git archive downloads. for git clone via HTTPS and for slow requests that serve raw Git data.

 ### GitLab Application
 GitLab application: A REST API, GraphQL API, HTTP API, SCIM API is available in GitLab